niuware/tinyTweetEmbed/README.md

 ======
 ![tinyTweetEmbed](http://niuware.com/github/tinyTweetEmbed/images/screen_0.png)

-**tinyTweetEmbed** is a simple plugin to embed tweets directly from your TinyMCE editor.
+**tinyTweetEmbed** is a simple plugin to embed tweets directly into your TinyMCE editor.
 Just copy the URL of the tweet and let this plugin transform it into an HTML Tweet card.
 It uses PHP to connect to the Twitter API to transform the URL.
 NO API keys required :)

 ## Installation